 There are blog trips but there will only be one #InCostaBrava blog trip; in my book, the ultimate blog trip.
 I’ve just returned from this trip and my head is still spinning from the whirlwind of once-in-a-lifetime experiences in Costa Brava.
 The itinerary, which was gradually revealed every day, left us breathless with excitement, not only because of the incredible activities, but also the way it was organised, with a special focus on the needs of the travel bloggers.
-The #InCostaBrava blog trip is one that none of the 16 bloggers will ever forget.
+The #InCostaBrava blog trip of May 2011 is one that none of the 16 bloggers will ever forget.

-Experiences of a lifetime in Costa Brava
+Amazing experiences in Costa Brava

 The following day, we walked around the tranquil Santa Clotilde Gardens in Lloret de Mar,…